 A tool that measures changes in your health, wellbeing and circumstances over time.
-HoNOS-secure also measures your need for a secure environment.

-HoNOS-secure is completed by registered mental health professionals (clinicians).
-The ratings are based on their perception of what your needs are at that time
+HoNOS is completed by registered mental health professionals (clinicians).
+The ratings are based on their perception of what your needs are at that time.

 This information can be used to support your recovery planning and progress.